dbsc/atwood-machine/README.md

 </div>
 <br>

-This system of equations can be solved with the excellent [scipy](https://docs.scipy.org/doc/scipy/reference/) scientific computing library, and in this case, we are using the [odeint](https://docs.scipy.org/doc/scipy/reference/generated/scipy.integrate.odeint.html) function.
+This system of equations can be solved with the excellent [scipy](https://docs.scipy.org/doc/scipy/reference/) scientific computing library, and in this project, I am using the [odeint](https://docs.scipy.org/doc/scipy/reference/generated/scipy.integrate.odeint.html) function.